Did you know that your carb sensitivity changes throughout the day? It does, and this can have a big impact on your diabetes management.

 The 10 g/unit means that I’ll need 1 unit of insulin per 10 g of carbs during that period, while I’ll only need 1 unit of insulin for 16 g of carbs in the evening.

-If you already have the basic blood sugar management under control, I suggest you sharpen your diabetes management skills by finding you different daily ratios.
+If you already have the basic blood sugar management under control, I suggest you sharpen your diabetes management skills by finding your different daily ratios.
 Knowing what’s going on just makes life easier, and you’ll ultimately be spending less time correcting and worrying about low or high blood sugar.

 Suggested next post: No Carb, Low Carb, or Moderate Carb – Which is the Best Diabetic Diet?